Wing foiling: Construction

 Wing foiling on an inflatable board.

 The young sport is still developing.
 While older wing models were often stretched and held by means of rods, the influence of kite development is currently becoming increasingly important: The wing is made of light kite fabric, which is stretched by inflatable air tubes.
 Some brands use struts with hand straps to grip the wing, and others use aluminium or carbon fibre poles.

 Deployment variants

 In contrast to other sports, the wing is not board-bound: it can be used while riding a surfboard, kiteboard or standup paddle board, but also in combination with a skateboard, snowboard, or even on inline skates.
 Wingsurfing on boards equipped with a foil is particularly popular, as it is possible to plane with small wings at around 8 knots.
-Wings come in different sizes; typically the smallest are around 2.2 m2, and the largest around 9 m2.
+Wings come in different sizes; typically the smallest are around 2.2 m^{2}, and the largest around 9 m^{2}.